-She accepted my challenge so I got up to faced her.
-After learning her true feelings about me I felt more at ease for some strange reason, but I didn’t like the way she betrayed us just to get to me.
+I could sense that she accepted my challenge so I stood up to faced her.
+After learning her true feelings about me I felt more at ease for some strange reason, but I didn't like the way she betrayed everyone just to get to me.
 I guess Tammy was right after all.

-Lone shortened her stave and stuck it behind her.
+Lone shortened her stave and attached it behind her.
 I focused and got into my defensive stance.

-“Join us Lone,” I tried to convince her to come back to her senses, “come with us, you already fit right in with everyone.”
+"Join us Lone," I said, trying to convince her to come back to her senses.
+"Come with us, you already fit right in with everyone."
 She ignored and kept thrusting at me.
-“I know you enjoyed staying with us, I could see it on your face… I know you…” I was only making her angrier.
+"I know you enjoyed staying with us, I could see it on your face… I know you…" I was only making her angrier.

 "You don't know anything about me!" she spat.
 "You don't know what I've been through all these years while you were safe and sound on Sola and with your new friends!"

-She scowled at me and whispered with a pang in her heart, “You abandoned me.”
+She scowled at me and tried to break free.
+When she finally gave up, she whispered with a pang in her heart and tears forming in her eyes, "You abandoned me."

 I hesitated at that word and she tried to force me off again but I had her pinned down with the stave at her neck.

-I could see the longing pain in her eyes, something I haven’t seen in a long time.
+I could see the longing pain in her eyes, her dazzling dark blue eyes with shimmering flecks of green in them; eyes that I haven't seen in a long time.

-I knew I wasn’t going to.
-The thought never crossed my mind.
+I knew I wasn't going to kill her.
+That thought would never cross my mind.
 There was no way I could.

-Her tension eased as I saw my words ease the pain in her eyes.
+Her tension slowly relaxed as I saw my words begin to ease the pain in her eyes.

 She let go of the stave and sighed, "It's too late for me now."

 She looked down and nodded with acceptance.
-My heart was relievedagain.
+My heart was relieved once again.

 "Let's get out of here…" I said, trying to direct her attention from changing her mind.
 "You still have the stones right?"